serdarburakguneri/hobby-streamer/backend/lambdas/cmd/delete_files/README.md

 # Delete Files Lambda

-This Lambda function handles deletion of files from S3 buckets.
-It is designed to work with the hobby-streamer project's storage buckets.
+Lambda function that handles deletion of files from S3 buckets.
+Used to clean up S3 files when assets are deleted.

-## Purpose
+## Features

-This function can be used to clean up any S3 files.
-In the hobby-streamer project, it's primarily used when an asset is deleted from the asset-manager to clean up all associated S3 files including:
-- Raw video files
+- Deletes files from multiple S3 buckets
-- Transcoded video files (HLS/DASH)
+- Handles raw video files, transcoded files (HLS/DASH), and thumbnails
-- Thumbnail images
+- Returns detailed response with success/error information

 ## API